hlincoln-2026/Flight-Group5/README.md

 of flights on that day.
 4. Also write a function that returns statistics for that day, i.e. how many flights, how many unique destinations, which destination is visited most often, etc.
-5. Write a function that, given a departing airport and an arriving airport, returns a dict describing how many times each plane type was used for that flight trajectory.
+5. (Done) Write a function that, given a departing airport and an arriving airport, returns a dict describing how many times each plane type was used for that flight trajectory.
 For this task you will need to match the columns to type in the table planes and match this to the tailnum s in the table .
-6. Compute the average departure delay per flight for each of the airlines.
+6. (Done) Compute the average departure delay per flight for each of the airlines.
 Visualize the results in a barplot with the full (rotated) names of the airlines on the x-axis.
-7. Write a function that takes as input a range of months and a destination and returns the amount of delayed flights to that destination.
+7. (Done) Write a function that takes as input a range of months and a destination and returns the amount of delayed flights to that destination.
-8. Write a function that takes a destination airport as input and returns the top 5 airplane manufacturers with planes departing to this destination.
+8. (Done) Write a function that takes a destination airport as input and returns the top 5 airplane manufacturers with planes departing to this destination.
 For this task, you have to combine data from flights and planes.
 9. Investigate whether there is a relationship between the distance of a flight and